ankithsubramanya/spaces/README.md

 3. Thats it

 #also displaying credentials both here and in the code is unsecure so be sure to remove this for prod
+#change ip addresses to access from on compass for increases security